francescogerardomarra/its/modulo26/4_security.md

 </dependency>
 ```

-Spring Security is a widely-used framework for securing Java-based applications.
 With the release of **Spring Security 6.x**, significant changes have been made compared to the earlier **Spring Security 5.x**.
 The main differences between the two versions are:

 - **Java Version Support**:
     - **Spring Security 5.x**: Supports **Java 8** and higher, which means it works with older Java versions.